oheil/NormalizeQuantiles.jl/README.md

 ## Remarks on performance

 In julia version 0.3 `NA` values have been implemented using the Package DataArray.
 With julia 0.4 the concept of Nullables has been introduced.
-Tests using DataArrays and Arrays of Nullables have shown, that performance of Arrays of Nullables is vastly superior to DataArrays.
+Tests using DataArrays and Arrays of Nullables have shown, that performance of Arrays of Nullables is superior to DataArrays.
 Therefore with julia version 0.4 the dependency on DataArrays is dropped in favor of Arrays of Nullables:

 #### julia version 0.3: